Clerihew: Examples

 W. H. Auden's Academic Graffiti (1971) includes:

 Satirical magazine Private Eye noted Auden's work and responded:

-A second stanza aimed a jibe at Auden's publisher, Faber and Faber.

 Alan Turing, one of the founders of computing, was the subject of a clerihew written by the pupils of his alma mater, Sherborne School in England:

 A clerihew appreciated by chemists is cited in Dark Sun by Richard Rhodes, and regards the inventor of the thermos bottle (or Dewar flask):

+The version in Biography for Beginners says "condense" rather than "liquefy".

 Dark Sun also features a clerihew about the German-British physicist and Soviet nuclear spy Klaus Fuchs:

 In 1983, Games magazine ran a contest titled "Do You Clerihew?"
 The winning entry was:

 Other uses of the form

 The clerihew form has also occasionally been used for non-biographical verses.
 Bentley opened his 1905 Biography for Beginners with an example, entitled "Introductory Remarks", on the theme of biography itself:

-The third edition of the same work, published in 1925, included a "Preface to the New Edition" in 11 stanzas, each in clerihew form.
-One stanza ran:
+The third edition of the same work, published in 1925, includes a "Preface to the New Edition" in 11 stanzas, each in clerihew form.
+One stanza runs: